Saturday 6th December 2025, East Dean Village Hall, Eastbourne, BN20 0DR

 11 pm: Race finish

-There is also minimal parking available in the public carpark directly outside the hall.
+There is also parking available in the public carpark directly outside the hall.
 Eastbourne train station is 10 mins away.
-There will be toilets available throughout with free hot food and drink also after the race for runners only.

 Race numbers will not be sent out in the post but, must be collected at registration along with a GPS tracker.